Do you know what is the legal definition of intoxication in NSW? If your answer is no, this article is for you.

 - Unsteady on feet, swaying uncontrollably, staggering, difficulty walking straight, cannot stand or falling, stumbling, or bumping into or knocking over furniture or people.

-Involuntary intoxication can occur when someone forces or tricks a person into taking drugs or alcohol.
+On the other hand, involuntary intoxication can occur when someone forces or tricks a person into taking drugs or alcohol.
 This could occur when a person faces threats if they do not consume alcohol or drugs.
 Courts must consider an accused individual’s level of intoxication when assessing the reasonableness of their belief in the necessity of their actions.
+In NSW, involuntary intoxication can be a defence to a criminal charge if the accused can prove that they were so intoxicated that they could not form the necessary mens rea (mental element) for the crime.

 Driving While Intoxicated